December 2, 2025

 So:

-• holding unchanging attributes of state constant (difference over time)
+• holding unchanging attributes of occupations constant (difference over time)

-• holds changing attributes of both states constant (difference in trends)
+• holds changing attributes of both groups constant (difference in trends)

 Design: Difference in Differences

-All confounding variables (affect whether a PTP repealed; affect firearms homicides) that are unchanging over time are held constant
+All confounding variables (affect employment, affect AI exposure) that are unchanging over time are held constant

-• comparing change over time with-in the same case
+• By comparing change over time with-in the same case

-All confounding variables that change the similarly in “treated” and “untreated” case are held constant.
+All confounding variables that change the similarly in “treated” and “untreated” cases are held constant.

 • By comparing change over time in “treated” to change over time in “control”